Singer season 3: Final Round

 The Finals was divided into two rounds, with the first song being a duet with a guest singer, and the second song being a solo encore performance.
 For the first time in I Am a Singer history, votes were the sole determinant towards the results, and the winner is determined on which singer received a higher accumulated votes.

 1st round

 The first round of the finals was the guest singers' duet.
-The order was determined through balloting, The singer receiving the lowest number of votes after the first round was eliminated from the competition; A-Lin would have been eliminated for finishing last; however, she was later advanced to the 2nd round after Sun withdraw from the competition prior to the results due to personal reasons, citing about his placement in the round.
+The order was determined through balloting, The singer receiving the lowest number of votes after the first round was eliminated from the competition; A-Lin would have been eliminated for finishing last; however, she was later advanced to the 2nd round after Sun withdraw from the competition prior to the results for personal reasons, citing about his placement in the round.
 Had it not been for Sun Nan's withdrawal, he would've performed "白天不懂夜的黑" as his encore song.